-- c.
-DoD Components will designate a single official responsible for DoD Component UON validation and nomination to the Component Acquisition Executive (CAE) for execution as an urgent need, as defined in CJCSI 3170.01H (Reference (j)).
-UONs will be validated in accordance with procedures established by the Chairman of the Joint Chief of Staff for JUONs and JEONs in CJCSI 3170.01H or the DoD Component for Component UONs. - d.
+- a.
 MDAs and program managers will tailor and streamline program strategies and oversight.
 This includes program information, acquisition activity, and the timing and scope of decision reviews and decision levels.
-Tailoring and streamlining should be based on program complexity and the required timelines to meet urgent need capability requirements consistent with applicable laws and regulations. - e.
+Tailoring and streamlining should be based on program complexity and the required timelines to meet urgent need capability requirements consistent with applicable laws and regulations. - b.
 DoD Components will employ, to the extent possible, parallel rather than sequential processes to identify and refine capability requirements, identify resources, and execute acquisitions to expedite delivery of solutions.
 Formal milestone events may not be required.
 Acquisition decision making and associated activity will be tailored to expedite acquisition of the capability.
-Development will generally be limited and the MDA can authorize production at the same time development is approved. - f.
-DoD Components will ensure that financial, contracting, and other support organizations (e.g., Defense Contract Audit Agency, Defense Contract Management Agency, General Counsel) and prime and sub-tier contractors involved with aspects of the urgent need acquisition program are fully aware of the urgency of the need and will ensure expedited action. - g.
-Generally, funds will have to be reprioritized and/or reprogrammed to meet urgent needs and to expedite the acquisition process.
-If a need can be satisfied within an acceptable timeline through the normal Planning, Programming, Budgeting, and Execution System, it would not be considered appropriate for rapid acquisition. - h.
-Consistent with the emphasis on urgency, if the desired capability cannot be delivered within 2 years of identification of the urgent need, the MDA will assess the suitability of partial or interim capabilities that can be fielded more rapidly.
+Development will generally be limited, and the MDA can authorize production at the same time development is approved. - c.
+DoD Components will ensure that financial, contracting, and other support organizations (e.g., Defense Contract Audit Agency, Defense Contract Management Agency, General Counsel) and prime and subcontractors involved with aspects of the acquisition program are fully aware of the urgency of the need and will ensure expedited action. - d.
+Generally, funds will have to be reprioritized and/or reprogrammed to expedite the acquisition process.
+If a capability can be fielded within an acceptable timeline through the normal Planning, Programming, Budgeting, and Execution System, it would not be considered appropriate for rapid acquisition. - e.
+Consistent with the emphasis on urgency, if the desired capability cannot be delivered within 2 years, the MDA will assess the suitability of partial or interim capabilities that can be fielded more rapidly.
 In those cases, the actions necessary to develop the desired solution may be initiated concurrent with the fielding of the interim solution.
-Warfighter SIG urgent needs or Secretary of Defense RAA determinations will be addressed as determined by the Chairman, Warfighter SIG, or by the official designated for action in the Secretary of Defense RAA Determination.
+Critical warfighter issues identified by the Warfighter SIG, per DoD Directive 5000.71 (Reference (cc)), will be addressed as determined by the Co-Chairs of the Warfighter SIG.

-3. RAPID ACQUISITION ACTIVITIES.
-The following paragraphs describe the main activities associated with the Rapid Acquisition of Urgent Needs: Pre-Development, Development, Production, and Operations and Support.
-The activities detailed in this enclosure are not separate from or in addition to activities performed as part of the acquisition system but are a highly tailored version of those activities and are intended to expedite urgent needs by tailoring the documentation and reviews normally required as part of the deliberate acquisition process.
-Figure 10 depicts a representative urgent need acquisition.
+4. RAPID ACQUISITION ACTIVITIES.
+The following paragraphs describe the main activities associated with the Rapid Fielding of Capabilities: Pre-Development, Development, Production and Deployment (P&D), and Operations and Support (O&S).
+The activities detailed in this enclosure are not separate from or in addition to activities performed as part of the acquisition system but are a highly tailored version of those activities and are intended to expedite the fielding of capability by tailoring the documentation and reviews normally required as part of the deliberate acquisition process.
+Figure 10 depicts a representative acquisition.

-Urgent Need Generation Course of Action Decision Point Pre-Development (Days) Development Milestone Development (Months) Production Milestone Production and Deployment (Months) Operations and Support (Months - Years) Legend: = Activities = Milestone --- = Parallel / Concurrent Processes Decision Point = Validation / Recommendation a.
-Pre-Development
+Urgent Need Generation

+Course of Action Decision Point

+Pre-Development (Days)

+Development Milestone

+Production and Deployment Milestone

+Production and Deployment (Months)

+Production and Deployment (Months)

+Operations and Support (Months - Years)

+Legend:

+A ctivities

+B Milestone

+Parallel / Concurrent Processes

+Decision Point

+Validation / Recommendation

 Figure 10.
-Rapid Acquisition of Urgent Needs
+Rapid Fielding of Capabilities